ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 #### Hard Coded Limitations

 Tire creates a search object each time you search anything.
 The search object expects a fixed number of possible data parts and uses that parts to compose the query.
 That strategy has many limitations (as you have just read), but in particular, it is limited to what the search class explicitly allows and is aware of.
 For example, you cannot use any query not explicitly known by Tire, and if I am not mistaken, they are just about 7 at the moment of this writing, which means that you don't have access to the 80% of the elasticsearch search queries.
-Besides, if you need any other elasticsearch feature not explicitly known by Tire, you are on your own.
+Besides, if you need any other elasticsearch API or feature not explicitly known by Tire, you are on your own.

 IMO Elasticsearch is very powerful and rich: limiting it is sort of defeating the very reason you choose it.